Milica07/CO2/README.md

 It was used 'CO2 Data Cleaned' sheet.

+##### Visualization of CO2 per capita per region

+- Visualization in which the CO2 emissions are displayed per capita per region

 Dimensions and measures:

 Double-click the Region dimension - will show a maps of the regions on the planet.